amoe/acceleratedcpp/exercise-notes.md

 I've fucked up here, because the actual part of the code that they wanted us to test is the `extract_fails` code :/

+It makes more sense once you run on larger data sets.
+You can see that the vector class is resizing and copying its previous contents.
+It starts off with 1 copy, but pushing the 5th item causes 4+1=5 copies, because it expands the internal array and copies the previous contents.
+But after that, everything takes just 1 copy.